kishankumar8/Spaceship_prediction_model/README.md

 # Spaceship_prediction_model .

-In this repo i upload a kaggle compitition of spaceship titanic .
+In this repository i upload a kaggle compitition of spaceship titanic .